 If you didn't file a 2018 and 2019 return and receive Social Security benefits, you’ll automatically receive the stimulus payment with your benefits.
-However, if you're not on Social Security and didn't file a 2018 and 2019 return, you'll need to register with the IRS to receive your payment.
-Go here to do that with TurboTax.
+However, if you're not on Social Security and didn't file a 2018 and 2019 return, you'll need to register with the IRS by November 21 to receive your payment.

 Go here for more information about the stimulus package.